Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

     insert into DetectedMaximumProductionStream
     ```

-The completed stream application is as follows.
+The completed stream worker is as follows.

 ```sql
 @App:name('MaximumProductionApp')